 #5: DIY Fleece Booties with Grip Soles (90 Minutes Total for All Four Paws)

-You’ll need: 1/2 yard pink fleece, one yoga mat for soles, four 6-inch velcro strips, scissors, hot glue gun, and a marker.
+Yay!
+It is time to start making the shoes.
+You will need 1/2 yard of pink fleece, one yoga mat for soles, four 6 inch velcro strips, scissors, hot glue gun, and a marker.

 📸 Photo credit: Instagram @furgottenpaws